mitTheos/KLORTHEOS/FIRMWARE.md

              qmk flash -kb electronlab/klor -km vial -c -bl uf2-split-left qmk flash -kb electronlab/klor -km vial -c -bl uf2-split-right

--  Make sure you switch your serial communication to HALF DUPLEX as software pin swap used for full duplex does not seem to work well with firmware based handeness detection.
+-  Make sure you switch your serial communication to HALF DUPLEX as software pin swap used for full duplex does not seem to work well with firmware based handedness detection.
 If you alyays want to plug one side of the keyboard then you can set the master side in config.h and switch to full duplex with software pin swap.
 This will require a little testing but it will work eventually

 -  While playing with QMK I have noticed that the original 1.3 design carried a wiring flaw on the minijack footprint and PCB traces.
 The RX/TX are symetrical between the two sides which makes it impossible to define the transmission protocol in QMK as serial full duplex with RP2040 ProMicro boards if you don't specify a pin swap command.
 By default the stock firmware uses bitbang driver on a single pin which is not optimal and made the use of a TRRS link unnecessary as 3 pins cable would suffice.
 If you use these boards you should set the following in the config.h for QMK if using RP2040 ProMicro boards.